E404NotFound/404/README.md

 # 404
-e404notfound is a stupid
+e404notfound is a smart rich cool man
-sha hai
-sha bi
-zz